 These efforts have drawn national recognition.
 The National Association of Area Agencies on Aging has given San Diego County two Aging Achievement Awards – one for The Alzheimer’s Project, the other for the rating system initiative.

-Supervisor Jacob has been honored with Legislator of the Year Awards from the California Narcotics Officers Association, the Border Solution Task Force, the Industrial Environmental Association, the San Diego Merchants Association, the San Diego Domestic Violence Council, the Building Owners and Managers Association and Lean Energy U.S..
+She has received Legislator of the Year Awards from the California Narcotics Officers Association, the Border Solution Task Force, the Industrial Environmental Association, the San Diego Merchants Association, the San Diego Domestic Violence Council, the Building Owners and Managers Association and Lean Energy U.S..

 She is also a recipient of the Women Who Mean Business Award from The San Diego Business Journal and was named Alumna of the Year for San Diego State University, College of Education.
 She is a San Diego County School Board Hall of Fame inductee, a recipient of the Ninth District P.T.A.
 Honorary Service Award and a member of the San Diego Alumnae chapter of Gamma Phi Beta.